Wylie J. Strickland

 ||Santa Anna is elected President of Mexico

-Born somewhere in Alabama about 1861 and died in Dale County, Alabama about 1882.
-She was about 21 years old.
+Born in Newton, Dale County, Alabama about 1860 and died in Dale County, Alabama about 1882.
+She was about 22 years old.

 Josephine married William Jasper Howard around 1877, they had one son, Henry Thomas Howard.